Definition

 About Synopsys Machine-Learning Force Fields

-How do Machine-Learning Force Fields fit in the Synopsys product portfolio?
+How Do Machine-Learning Force Fields Fit in the Synopsys Product Portfolio?

 The QuantumATK atomistic modeling platform from Synopsys is one of the most modern and versatile materials simulation codes on the market.
 It can be used to compute electronic, thermal, mechanical, optical, magnetic, ferroelectric, thermoelectric, and many other properties of complex molecules, amorphous and crystalline materials, interfaces, and even atomistic devices.